conorjgallagher/Dynamics.ExtendedSvcUtil/README.md

 ## Synopsis

 After reviewing many other tools all lacked a few of the custom requirements we had in a project.
-We were looking for something we could:
+We had the following technical requirements:

 * Individual cs files for entities and option set
 * Ability to choose what entities you want to export